MainframeOS/erebos/docs/transport.md

 # Transports

-Erebos supports 3 transports to interact with a server:
+Erebos supports 4 transports to interact with a server:

 * HTTP using `httpTransport`
 * IPC using `ipcTransport`
+* Web3 using `web3Transport`
 * WebSocket using `webSocketTransport`

 ### httpTransport()